 Although there is no quick and easy treatment for eating disorders, yes they are treatable.
 This can include psychological therapy, nutritional feeding, medical monitoring and medication.
 Generally, the goals of eating disorder treatment are to restore the person to a healthy weight, treat any psychological problems related to the disorder, and reduce behaviors or thoughts that contribute to the eating disorder.
 Continuing therapy may be needed to prevent relapse and to treat related psychological problems.

 - National Eating Disorders Association

 - Eating Disorder Treatment Program Options

 If you think your child has an eating disorder, please come see us

-If you feel that your child has an eating disorder, please call (914) 232-1919 to make an appointment with Westchester Health Pediatrics to see one of their pediatricians.
-With years of experience with this condition, they can help you and your child and also make a referral if necessary.
+If you feel that your child has an eating disorder, please call (914) 232-1919 to make an appointment with one of our Westchester Health pediatricians.
+He/she will listen to you and your child, answer all your questions and make a referral if necessary.
 Whenever, wherever you need us, we’re here for you.